 Firefighter Fatalities in the United States

-Overall statistics on line-of-duty firefighter fatalities, including non-incident-related deaths.
+This report includes overall statistics on line-of-duty firefighter fatalities, including non-incident-related deaths.
 Includes patterns, trends, career vs. volunteer comparisons, and brief narratives on selected incidents.

 Firefighter Injuries in the United States